Pichaikkaran

-Pichaikkaaran is a 2016 Indian Tamil-language action drama film written and directed by Sasi, produced by Fatima Vijay Antony and starring Vijay Antony and Satna Titus, Bagavathi Perumal, Vazhakku En Muthuraman, and Dheepa Ramanujam.
+Pichaikkaaran is a 2016 Indian Tamil-language action drama film written and directed by Sasi, produced by Fatima Vijay Antony and starring Vijay Antony and Satna Titus, while Bagavathi Perumal, Vazhakku En Muthuraman, and Dheepa Ramanujam play supporting roles.
 Antony also composed the music for the film.
-The story is about Arul (Vijay Antony), a billionaire businessman who leads a 48-day long secret life as a beggar as part of a religious offering to save his hopeless dying mother.
+The story is about Arul (Vijay Antony), a billionaire businessman who leads a 48-day long secret life as a beggar as part of a religious offering to save his comatose mother who seems destined to die.

 Pichaikkaaran was released on 4 March 2016 to positive reviews from critics and became a blockbuster at the box office.
 The film was remade in Odia as Baby, in Marathi as Bhikari and in Kannada as Amma I Love You.

 Plot

-Arul Selvakumar is a rich businessman based out of Palladam, Tirupur district.
-Arul's mother, Bhuvaneshwari is the person behind the growth of their textile business following her husband's early death.
-Avinashi is Bhuvaneshwari's brother-in-law who is money minded and has plans to grab Arul's properties.
-Arul returns from abroad after graduation and takes charge of all the businesses that were run by his mother.
-In the meantime, Bhuvaneshwari meets with an accident in the factory and falls into a coma.
-All the efforts taken by Arul for her treatment are in vain.
-By chance, Arul meets a sage at the hospital where his mother is being treated who tells him there is a way to save his mother; The sage advises him to live a 48-day life of a beggar with two conditions; the first being that he shouldn't reveal his real identity and the second being that he shouldn't inform anyone else of this.
+Arul Selvakumar is a rich businessman based in Palladam, Tirupur district.
+His mother, Bhuvaneshwari, is the person behind the growth of their textile business following her husband's early death.
+Avinashi is Bhuvaneshwari's brother-in-law, who is money-minded and plans to grab Arul's properties.
+Arul returns from abroad after graduation and takes charge of all the businesses his mother ran.
+In the meantime, Bhuvaneshwari has an accident in the factory and falls into a coma.
+All the efforts taken by Arul for her treatment go in vain.
+By chance, Arul meets a sage at the hospital where his mother is being treated, who tells him there is a way to save his mother.
+The sage advises Arul to live a 48-day life of a beggar with two conditions: he shouldn't reveal his real identity, and he shouldn't inform anyone else of this.
 If he completes it, his mother will have a chance to survive.

 With no other way to save his mother, Arul accepts both conditions and informs his friend Rajesh to look after the business until he returns.
-Arul travels to Chennai and joins other beggars at a temple, and starts begging, where he comes across Magizhini and falls in love with her seeing her charitable personality.
+Arul travels to Chennai, joins other beggars at a temple, and starts begging, where he comes across Magizhini and falls in love with her upon seeing her charitable personality.
 Arul recalls that he and his mother had initially decided to approach Magizhini for her hand in marriage through a matrimonial site.
-Magizhini also encounters Arul later and starts to like his character, not knowing that he is a beggar.
-Avinashi realises the absence of Arul and tries to take over Arul's business.
-In a wedding ceremony, Magizhini learns that Arul is a beggar and is angered, thinking Arul has misled her.
-She still doesn't avoid him as she is impressed more by his good nature.
-One day, Magizhini's mother sees Arul's photo in her laptop and recalls that he is a rich businessman and also she had shared her photos with him through the matrimony website a few months ago.
+Magizhini later encounters Arul and starts to like his character, without knowing that he is a beggar.
+Avinashi realises Arul's absence and tries to take over Arul's business.
+At a wedding ceremony, Magizhini learns that Arul is a beggar and is angered, thinking Arul has misled her.
+She still does not avoid him as she is impressed more by his good nature.
+One day, Magizhini's mother sees Arul's photo on her laptop and recalls that he is a rich businessman, and also she had shared her photos with him through the matrimony website a few months ago.